The Feminine Genius (Or why I watched Little Women 17 times in 2020)

 I saw it for the first time last Christmas.
 At the insistence of countless friends, my mom and I finally caved in and headed to the theater.

 For the next two hours, I was captivated by a film overflowing with truth, beauty, and goodness.
 I watched, transfixed, as the narrative flowed seamlessly between past and present.
 The characters leapt off the screen.
 I’ll admit that I cried (twice).
-The movie pierced me right to my core, which was an experienced I’d never had with a movie and haven’t had since.
+The movie pierced me right to my core, which was an experience I’d never had with a movie and haven’t had since.

 I became an evangelist for the film.
 Every time someone said they hadn’t seen it, I sat down with them and re-watched it.
 I read the screenplay and took in more jewels.